lmkoo/QuestModdingGuild/For Developers/ExplainingShit.md

 - Then it will tell you the Unity version
 - Now go back to your menu
 - Open "Extern/BNM-Android/Include.BNM/UserSettings/GlobalSettings.hpp"
-- Uncomment the game’s Unity version and comment out the other version.
+- Uncomment the game’s Unity version and comment out the other versions.

 ### `Example:`
 ```cpp